awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### Tasks<a name="december20-tasks"></a>

 Added support for tasks, allowing you to prioritize, assign, track, and even automate tasks across the disparate tools agents use to support customers\.
-For more information, see [Tasks](tasks.md)\.
+For more information, see [Concepts: Tasks in Amazon Connect](tasks.md)\.

 #### Amazon Connect APIs<a name="december20-connectapis"></a>